shivasurya/pathfinder-docs/query.md

 - `visibility` : Represents the visibility of the entity (Access Modifiers).
 - `argumentype` : Represents the argument types of the entity.
 - `argumentname` : Represents the argument names of the entity.
+- `superclass` : Represents the superclass of the entity.
+(Applicable only for class_declaration)
+- `interface` : Represents the interfaces implemented by the entity.
+(Applicable only for class_declaration)

 ## Query Syntax